 Opened in 2018 and funded through the Proposition M bond, the Rancho Bernardo Education Center sits on 27 acres of land with one sizable instructional building.
-The District submitted the required materials for center status approval through the 60 So California Community Colleges the COVID-19 Pandemic.
-In 2019-20, the way to meeting the 1,000 FTES threshold for center funding.
+The District submitted the required materials for center status approval through the So California Community Colleges Chancellor's Office (CCCCO) just before the COVID-19 Pandemic.
+In 2019-20, the Center had met the required 500 FTES for center approval and was well on its way to meeting the 1,000 FTES threshold for center funding.
 However, movement on the Center's status was halted as the Pandemic impacted enrollments.
 The Center is now in recovery and experiencing enrollment growth.
 The Rancho Bernardo Education Center is home to Palomar College's Architecture and Interior Design programs.
 Students can complete cybersecurity programs, as well as general education requirements for transfer.
-The Center also offers a
+The Center also offers a Middle College Program in partnership with Poway Unified School District.
+National University maintains an on-site office and partners with the District to provide pathways to bachelor's degrees in nursing and cybersecurity.